smartemission/smartemission/docs/platform/architecture.rst

 The ETL design comprises these main processing steps:

-* Step 1: *O&M Harvester*: fetch raw O&M data from the CityGIS server via the Raw Sensor API
+* Step 1: *Harvester*: fetch raw O&M data from the CityGIS server via the Raw Sensor API
-* Step 2: *Refine ETL*: validate, calibrate and aggregate the Raw O&M Data, rendering Refined O&M Data with metadata.
+* Step 2: *Refiner*: validate, calibrate and aggregate the Raw O&M Data, rendering Refined O&M Data with metadata.
 The datastore is Postgres with PostGIS.
-* Step 3: *Publication*.
+* Step 3: *Publisher*.
 Publish to various services, some having internal (PostGIS) datastores.

 The services to be published to are: